Skip to main content

 CAA record

-A CAA (Certification Authority Authorization) record specifies which certification authorities (CAs) are allowed to issue certificates for a domain, preventing unauthorized CAs from issuing certificates.
+A CAA (Certification Authority Authorization) record specifies which certificate authorities (CAs) are permitted to issue certificates for a domain.

 CAA record format